 Speak to your unit president if you are interested in the role of health and safety chair in your unit.

-Association representatives are members who volunteer as local unit representatives in schools.
-Sometimes also referred to as "staff reps," they have an important leadership role, representing the Association and its services, the local units, and each teacher member.
-"Indispensable," "a vital link to members," "essential," and "extremely valuable" are some of the words used by unit presidents to describe the important role of the Association Representative.
+Association representatives are members who volunteer as OECTA’s local unit representatives in schools.
+Sometimes also referred to as "staff reps," they have an important leadership role, representing the Association and its services to every member.
+"Indispensable," "a vital link to members," "essential," and "extremely valuable" are some of the words used by unit presidents to describe the important role of the Association representative.

-As the "eyes and ears" in schools for local units, the Association representative is responsible for, among other things: answering members’ questions about the collective agreement and benefits; helping members deal with issues concerning their administrators, colleagues, students and parents; distributing unit and Provincial Office materials, and bringing teachers’ concerns back to the unit executive; and acting as a witness/recorder if asked to attend a meeting with a colleague and the principal or vice-principal.
+As the "eyes and ears" in schools for local units, the Association representatives are responsible for, among other things: answering members’ questions about the collective agreement and benefits; helping members deal with issues concerning their administrators, colleagues, students, and parents; distributing OECTA unit and Provincial Office materials; bringing teachers’ concerns back to the unit executive; and acting as a witness/recorder if asked to attend a meeting with a colleague and the principal or vice-principal.
 Read the Association Representative Handbook for more details on the roll and responsibilities of this position.

 Speak to your unit president about how you can get involved as an Association representative in your school.